HealthCatalyst/SSIS/README.md

     + SQL Server Integration Services.
 - **SSMS**
     + SQL Server Management Studio.
 Where work happens.
+- **SSDT**
+    + SQL Server Data Tools.
+This is where the ISPAC file is first installed.
 - **EDW Console**
     + Catalyst web app for viewing and configuring ETLs.
     + Errors are surfaced here.